 Click here if you want to check out my personal art/design blog where I rant about all sorts of other things non web-dev related.

 unicorntears.dev is my attempt at writing about web development from a designer’s point of view.
-I personally know a fair few people who have forayed into web development, but have gotten stuck because of the higher barriers of entry and lacklustre/jargon-filled online resources.
-I strongly believe in a web that is accessible to as many people as possible, so I want to create a space that will hopefully help people like me, who around four years ago, was pretty much clueless and pretty lost trying to get a grip with modern web development.
+I personally know quite a few people who have forayed into web development, but have gotten stuck because of the higher barriers of entry and lacklustre/jargon-filled online resources.
+I strongly believe in a web that is accessible to as many people as possible, so I want to create a space that will hopefully help people like me, who was pretty lost and clueless when I first seriously started working within modern web development.

 The long of it

 This site was born from an in-joke I have at work - we have codenames for our boilerplate themes/tools and I thought unicorn tears seemed appropriate, because I find I am often learning professional web development skills at an exponential pace and realising there are better ways of doing things than what I was previously doing.

 When I say designer stuck in web development hell I of course, say that with the utmost love and respect for the craft.
 Despite my varied critiques of the industry and its nuances, the art of solving each little problem to solve the bigger problem of creating a gloriously interactive and tangible website simply makes me excited.
 Digital design and development is my happy place.

 Being a self taught developer is often challenging, surprising, and satisfying, but mostly for me, incites a need to solve a particular problem, in a particular way.
 Understanding how to solve a problem often feels like one step closer to unlocking the secrets of the universe, and achieving something you didn’t think was possible before is an indescribably powerful feeling.

 I’ve worn a lot of hats over the years, which has exposed me to different ways of thinking and informed me on how to solve problems in different ways.
 I discovered a love for simple, elegant, and readable code, and the ever-changing pursuit of the perfect workflow.